marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/62-PR11.png" width="700">

 The owner of the upstream repository is notified that a new pull-request is awaiting his review.
-This process (fork, clone, commit, push and pull-request is complete integrated within GitHub Desktop.
+This process (`fork`, `clone`, `commit`, `push` and `pull-request` is complete integrated within GitHub Desktop.

 ### Pull request with GitHub Desktop